FrankVanris2/GadgetBuddy/README.md

 I also documented the development process and created essential guides for future contributors, including unit testing instructions and hardware integration notes.

+## Future Developments for Hobbyists/Developers alike
+Since this project has been finalized on my side, that doesn't mean that other people can't continue contributing on this repo.
+If anyone wishes to continue please go ahead, the last thing I was working on was ensuring compatibility between the ESP32 and the Arduino.
+And I believe I did so properly.
+However, the only thing I didn't really finalize was the Low-Level sketch for the ESP32.
+If anyone wants a starting point here are some things that you can work on:

+**Easy:**
+- Diagram.Json for ESP32 support
+- MQ135 fix for ESP32 support
+- Resolve any of the bugs that are minor issues on the current codebase.
+- Add a voltage reader mechanic for reading battery life of a standalone battery.
+- (**For Hardware Hobbyists**) Add a switch to power on and off the device.

+**Medium:**
+- Add a calibration mode for the MQ135 sensor to ensure that the MQ135 is properly able to read data.
+- Try to reduce memory usage more for the Arduino Uno board.
+- Construct a Chassy to store and hold all of the electronic components.
+(Ensure the design is similar to a PipBoy).

+**Hard:**
+- Add the Final Radio feature on this device.
+Ensure a new Screen state.
+- Implement a rotary encoder to switch between different stations of the Radio.
+- Implement a button that switches off the radio on and off in the background.
+- Design a PCB Board with all the given hardware components.

+With these starting points, developers can explore ways to enhance the embedded device to suit their own needs—and potentially complete it for sharing with friends and colleagues.
+While I wish I had more time to dedicate to this project, I’m proud of what I was able to accomplish in just three months.
+I’m excited to continue building and sharing more projects in the future.

 ## Essential Documents for Developers

 - [Unit Testing with PlatformIO](https://github.com/FrankVanris2/GadgetBuddy/blob/main/Documentation/UnitTestingPlatformIO.md)